shayonj/pg-osc/README.md

 `pg-osc` is inspired by the design and workings of tools like `pg_repack` and `pt-online-schema-change` (MySQL).
 Read more below on [how does it work](#how-does-it-work), [prominent features](#prominent-features), the [caveats](#caveats) and [examples](#examples)

-⚠️ Proceed with caution when using this on production like workloads.
-Best to try on similar setup or staging like environment first.
-Read on below for some examples and caveats.

 ## Table of Contents

 - [Installation](#installation)